 \section{Introduction}

-Many important applications in diverse settings (e.g., health care, cybersecurity, education, and IoT) rely on analyzing large volumes of data which can include archived relational tables, event streams, graph data, etc. To ease analysis of such diverse large data sets, several analytics frameworks have emerged~\cite{hive-icde,sparksql,storm-paper,pregel,graphx,mllib,presto,impala,samza,naiad,ciel}.
+Many important applications in diverse settings rely on analyzing large datasets, including relational tables, event streams, and graph-structured data.
+To analyze such data, several systems have been introduced~\cite{hive-icde,sparksql,storm-paper,pregel,graphx,mllib,presto,impala,samza,naiad,ciel}.
 These enable data parallel computation, where a job's analysis logic is run in parallel on data shards spread across multiple machines in large clusters.

-Almost all these frameworks, be they for batch~\cite{mapreduce,hive-icde,sparksql}, stream~\cite{storm-paper,samza} or graph processing~\cite{pregel,graphx,mllib}, have their intellectual roots in MapReduce~\cite{mapreduce}\footnote{We refer here to the execution framework and not to the MapReduce programming model.}, a time-tested execution framework for data parallel workloads.
-While they have many differences, existing frameworks share a key attribute with the MapReduce framework, in that they are {\em compute-centric}.
-Their focus, like MapReduce, is on splitting a given job's computational logic and distributing it across compute units, or {\em tasks}, to be run in parallel.
-Like MapReduce, all aspects of the subsequent execution of the job are rooted in the job's computational logic and its task-level distribution, i.e., job structure (\secref{sec:osdi-motivation}).
-These include the fact that the compute logic running inside tasks is static and/or predetermined; intermediate data is partitioned and routed to where it is consumed based on the original compute structure; dependent computation tasks are launched when a fraction of upstream tasks they depend on finish, etc. These attributes of job execution are not related to, or driven by the properties of intermediate data (i.e., how much and what what data is generated).
-Thus, intermediate data is a {\em second-class citizen} and flows along predefined compute structure.
+Almost all these systems, be they for batch~\cite{mapreduce,hive-icde,sparksql}, stream~\cite{storm-paper,samza} or graph processing~\cite{pregel,graphx,mllib}, have their intellectual roots in MapReduce~\cite{mapreduce}, a time-tested data parallel execution framework\footnote{We are {\em not} referring to the MapReduce {\em programming model} here.}.
+While they have many differences, the systems share a key attribute with MapReduce, in that they are {\em compute-centric} (\secref{sec:osdi-motivation}).
+Their focus, like MapReduce, is on splitting a job's computational logic, and distributing it across {\em tasks} to be run in parallel.
+Like MapReduce, all aspects of the subsequent execution of the job are rooted in the job's computational logic, and its task-level distribution, i.e., the job computation structure.
+These include the fact that the compute logic running inside tasks is static and/or predetermined; intermediate data is partitioned and routed to where it is consumed based on the compute structure; and dependent tasks are launched when a fraction of upstream tasks they depend on finish.
+These attributes of job execution are not related to, or driven by, the properties of intermediate data, i.e., how much and what data is generated.
+Thus, intermediate data is a {\em second-class citizen}.